Skip to main content

 Health and Fitness Science (HFS)

 Provides students with the knowledge and skills necessary for employment in the fitness and exercise industry.
-Students will be trained in exercise science and administer basic fitness tests, health risk appraisals, teach fitness classes, and provide instruction in the proper use of exercise equipment and facilities.
+Students will be trained in exercise science and administer basic fitness tests and health risk appraisals, teach fitness classes, and provide instruction on proper use of exercise equipment and facilities.
 Employment opportunities include commercial fitness clubs, wellness programs in business and industry, Parks and Recreation Departments, and other organizations implementing exercise and fitness programs.

 Medication Aide